amitv1992/twitter-search-app/README.md

 # twitter-search-app

-This application is made to demonstrate some advance javascript concepts like prototypal inheritance,generators,promises etc. while using Twit library as a middleware to make connection between app and the twitter API.
+This app is created using React and Redux libraries while demonstrating advance javascript concepts like prototypal inheritance, generators, promises etc.
+It uses Twit library as a middleware to make connection between app and the twitter API.

 It also uses another advance concept called '[React-Virtualized](https://github.com/bvaughn/react-virtualized)', which takes care of rendering a very large amount of dataset (list of tweets in our scenario) while giving same performance even on low-spec systems as on high-end systems by drastically cutting the DOM load time in user's browser.